youquanliu/Culture_Website/README.md

 # Culture_Website

+V2.5 Update: reading and writing work from the database now.
+The forum page got messed up when showing the forum posts.
+The side bar for filter is now under the forum posts and I could not figure out how to fix it.

+Event table needs pictures to be stored and we need to pull those pictures when displaying the events, each event has a temp picture displayed.

 V2.4 updates: added all current versions together.
 Events, Forum posts and users signup all store in Database.
 When running the project check to see if the mysql-connector-java-5.1.45.jar file is in WEB-INF > lib.
 It seems to never come with the project.
 I've uploaded teh .jar file to the repo.